Welcome to “Creative Sky Music School,” my little home on the internet for piano lessons 🙂 (AND MORE!)

 My way of teaching falls into 3 categories:

-2) Pop piano / chord-based music theory via ultimate-guitar.com and my own handwritten literature (sent via text/email): this is common for my older students, usually high school and up.
+2) POP: a.k.a. chord-based music theory via ultimate-guitar.com and my own handwritten literature (sent via text/email): this is common for my older students, usually high school and up.
 Anyone who doesn’t feel they ‘have time’ to learn in a traditional way.
 One of my students sounds like a level 5 / year 5+ student, but started pop piano lessons only 2 years ago.
-This is because pop piano is something I can teach with broad strokes and big-picture thinking, including how to play in all 12 major keys plus relative minors, and how to sound more advanced than you are, via patterns and other piano hacks 🙂 This approach is best for anyone wanting to self-accompany quickly (2 years or less), a.k.a. sing and play.
+This is because pop piano is something I can teach with broad strokes and big-picture thinking, including how to play in all 12 major keys plus relative minors, and how to sound more advanced than you are, via patterns and other piano hacks 🙂 This approach is best for anyone wanting to self-accompany quickly (2 years or less), a.k.a. sing and play. ***(Note: I call it pop, but it works for anime theme songs or video game music or even new age instrumental / composing)

 For QUALIFICATIONS (including B.A. in Music with Piano Performance emphasis, and M.F.A in Musical Theatre Writing from Tisch School of the Arts in New York City, followed by a decade of piano performance jobs in theatre in NYC, Chicago, and the Midwest + 10 years teaching experience and dozens of original albums released on Bandcamp 🙂 please view my resume.